Coexistence of phases and the observability of random graphs: Introduction

 We formalize their approach into the general concept of depth-$L$ percolation where the state of nodes up to a distance $L$ of monitored nodes is known as well.
 Using a multitype version of the Configuration Model \cite{Allard09_PhysRevE}, we study analytically the emergence of the extensive ``giant'' observable component (i.e., its size and the conditions for its existence), and we demonstrate a non-trivial coexistence with another extensive component: one made of non-monitored nodes.
-Our theoretical framework also yields analytical arguments to explain the low thresholds for large-scale observability observed in Ref.~\cite{Yang12_PhysRevLett}.
-Finally, we turn our attention to graphs extracted from real complex systems and show that many such systems support the coexistence of two extensive components.
-However, we find that geographically-constrained systems (e.g., power grids) are poorly modeled by random graphs; their topology being more similar to the one of lattices.
-Our results also suggest that they behave quite differently with regard to observability: their structure does not support coexistence, and achieving large-scale observability requires more monitoring units than previously thought \cite{Yang12_PhysRevLett}.
+We then turn our attention to graphs extracted from real complex systems and show that many such systems support the coexistence of two extensive components.
+Moreover, our theoretical framework yields analytical arguments to explain the low thresholds for the large-scale observability observed in many of these systems.
+However, we find that geographically-constrained systems (e.g., power grids) are poorly modeled by random graphs; rather, their topology appears similar to the one of lattices.
+Our results also suggest that they behave quite differently with regard to observability: their structure does not support coexistence, and achieving large-scale observability requires more monitoring units than hinted by calculations based on the Configuration Model \cite{Yang12_PhysRevLett}.

 This paper is organized as follows.
-In Sec.~\ref{sec:obs_depthL_perco}, we introduce the concept of depth-$L$ percolation and develop an exact mathematical description for the case $L=1$.
-This allows to demonstrate the equivalence between our approach and the one proposed in Ref.~\cite{Yang12_PhysRevLett}, and to identify the possible coexistence of two extensive components.
-In Sec.~\ref{sec:obs_gen_math_from}, we generalize our mathematical framework to any $L$, and use it to study the effect of varying the depth on the coexistence regime.
-In Sec.~\ref{sec:obs_real}, we investigate the observability of graphs extracted from real complex systems with numerical simulations and our mathematical framework.
+In Sec.~\ref{sec:coex_depthL_perco}, we introduce the concept of depth-$L$ percolation and develop an exact mathematical description for the case $L=1$.
+This allows one to demonstrate the equivalence between our approach and the one proposed in Ref.~\cite{Yang12_PhysRevLett}, and to identify the possible coexistence of two extensive components.
+In Sec.~\ref{sec:coex_gen_math_from}, we generalize our mathematical framework to any $L$, and use it to study the effect of varying the depth on the coexistence regime.
+In Sec.~\ref{sec:coex_real}, we investigate the observability of graphs extracted from real complex systems with numerical simulations and our mathematical framework.
 Conclusions and final remarks are collected in the last section.
+A technical Appendix is supplied to describe the case $L=2$ and to compare it with the results obtained in Ref.~\cite{Yang12_PhysRevLett}.